theasp/awesome-config/README.md

 * position - Where the wibox is positioned, top or bottom.
 * bgcolor - Set background color, or null to use the theme's color.
 * widgets - A list of the three possible positions of widgets.
-  * left - The named function should turn something that can be added to an alignment, which will be aligned to the left.
+  * left - A list of named functions which should return a widget that can be added to an alignment, which will be aligned to the left.
   * middle - Widgets aligned to the middle, or aligned right on 3.4.x.
   * right - Widgets aligned to the right.